gmacrobie/graham-macrobie-salesforce-code-exercise/README.md

 The following test scenarios were implemented to promote a test-driven approach during development:

-* There are 2 “Will Byrne” contact (payer) records to test that grouping is handled correctly by contact Id and not just by name.
+* There are 2 “Tim Barr” contact (payer) records to test that grouping is handled correctly by contact Id and not just by name.
 * The contact “Caralee D’Apostrohpe” is intended to make sure that the apostrophe character doesn’t break any JavaScript.
 * The project “Let’s Test Apostrophes!” is there for the same reason.
 * The developer tools page was implemented so that there could be hundreds or thousands of test payment records, allowing me to see how the page would scale all along during development.